YZ 250 Parts

 Two years ago we switched to Klotz BeNOL in my son's YZ-144, and there was a huge difference in power.
 BeNOL has to be good for another 500 RPMs!
 My boy started pulling holeshots on 250 thumpers!
 He is now running Blendzall in a stock TM 125 and it pulls harder and revs into neverland.

 I just started running Blendzall 460 in my 250, and I can tell a big difference on sand hills at the dunes.
 It's like a turbocharger kicks in at 7,000 RPM and keeps pulling way past redline!
+It makes your engine feel like it can never blow-up.
 When the race season starts, I am going to run it in my bike.

 Another positive is you will get 40% more life out of your engine.
 Racing castor two cycle oil is not for everyone.
 You will need to clean powervalves about every four races.
 EasyOff oven cleaner does a quick job!
 Seafoam also cleans good.
 Mix your oil and gas the same day you race.
 Shake your gas can about 10 times before you fuel your bike.
 Castor don't mix with gasoline very well below 40 degrees F. Use racing castor for racing, not for trail riding.
 For 250cc run 32:1 ratio.
 For 85 and 125cc, run 24:1 premix.
 You may need to dial-in your jetting.
 Top brands: Blendzall 460 Racing Castor (green lable), Klotz BeNOL, Burris Hi-Rev, Castrol R40, Castrol A747, Motorex Racing GP, Shell Advance Racing M, and Maxima Castor 927.
 Smells like cooking french fries!